naderghanbari/swift-cheat-sheet/README.md

   case 2, 3, 5, 7, 11, 13, 17, 19:
     description += " is prime, and also" fallthrough                         // Falls through to next case, like C
   default:
     description += " an integer."
 }
-// prints "5 is primem and also an integer"
+// prints "5 is prime and also an integer"

 func greet(user: [String: String]) {